Skip to content

 Overview

-The goal of Nemesis is to create an extensible file-processing system for Advesary Simulation operations which takes files collected from C2 agents and provides automated analysis and assists with triage.
+The goal of Nemesis is to create an extensible file-processing system for Adversary Simulation operations which takes files collected from C2 agents and provides automated analysis and assists with triage.

 Project Structure

-- ./libs/ - common library files and the file_enrichment_modules
+• ./libs/ - Shared libraries between projects and the file_enrichment_modules

-- ./projects/ - the main logic files that comprise the various services
+• ./projects/ - Applications that comprise the various Nemesis services

 Design Choices